Uncertainty relations between quantum Fisher information and entanglement monotones: Abstract

 \section{Abstract}

-Entanglement is known to be an essential resource for a number of tasks, including quantum-enhanced metrology, and can thus be quantified by figures of merit related to those tasks.
-In quantum metrology this is emphasized by the connections between the quantum Fisher information (QFI), providing the ultimate bounds of precision, and multipartite entanglement quantifiers such as the depth of entanglement.
-In systems composed by many qu$d$its, it is also important to characterize the dimensionality of entanglement across bipartitions, i.e., loosely speaking, the minimal number of levels that must be entangled with each other in a given bipartition.
-However, the impact of high-dimensional entanglement on the QFI remains unexplored.
-In this work, we fill this gap by deriving a quantum Fisher information matrix (QFIM) criterion for witnessing the entanglement dimensionality across bipartitions, along with scalar corollaries, which we also extend to the multipartite scenario.
-To further emphasize the significance of our results, we draw connections with the precision of multiparameter estimation, which also provides a practical way of implementing our methods in experiments.
+Entanglement is widely regarded as an essential resource for a number of tasks and can in some cases be quantified by figures of merit related to those tasks.
+In quantum metrology, this is showcased by the connections between the quantum Fisher information (QFI), providing a bound to the precision, and multipartite entanglement quantifiers such as the entanglement depth.
+However, a connection between the QFI and entanglement {\it monotones}, i.e., functions that do not increase under Local Operations and Classical Communications, has so far remained elusive.
+In this work, we fill this gap by introducing a family of uncertainty relations that bound bipartite entanglement monotones from below via elements of a quantum Fisher information matrix.
+To further emphasize the significance of our results, we connect these relations to the achievable precision in multiparameter estimation.
+Considering a system split into two parts with arbitrary dimension, we also show that, while two-dimensional entanglement is sufficient to estimate a single parameter with maximal precision, genuine high-dimensional entanglement is required for multiparameter estimation.
+We conclude by illustrating how our method extends naturally to a multipartite splitting.